MarcGravel/TweeterBackendApi/Readme.md

 ### DELETE
 HTTP success code: 204

-DELETE will destroy the login token
+DELETE will destroy the login token.

-An error will be returned if the loginToken is invalid No data returned
+An error will be returned if the loginToken is invalid.

+No data returned.

 Required data: {"loginToken"}
 ```json